ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 $ make test
 ```

-You can obtain a code coverage report by using the following make istruction :
+You can obtain a code coverage report by using the following make instruction (after having the the tests with the previous command) :
 ``` shell
 $ make report
 ```